 Why Dyslexic Candidates may require Accommodations.

 Dyslexia is a recognised disability under the Equality Act (2010) which requires organisations to ensure that people with disabilities are not treated unfavourably and are offered reasonable adjustments.

-In addition to good practice to support dyslexic candidates, specific recommendations for accommodations can be made by appropriately qualified experts.
+In addition to good practice to support dyslexic candidates, specific recommendations for Access Arrangements can be made by appropriately qualified experts.

 Dyslexia and impact in Exams.

 Formal tests and examinations can present challenges for dyslexic candidates.

 Speed of processing, organising information, sequencing, short term and working memory, reading accuracy and automaticity and fluency in writing can all be particular issues preventing the dyslexic candidate from achieving their potential.

 Visual difficulties in reading on-screen or tracking from one piece of paper to another can cause further problems.

 Some dyslexic people may have difficulty with legible handwriting.